georgexyz19/georgexyz.com/content/posts/new-linux-mint-install-and-setup.md

 2. Map the Synology Network Drive

 3. Install git, this step is need for pyenv install
+   Do not forget to set user email and user name.

 4. Install pyenv and latest python 3.9.1